 We get inspiration everyday, everywhere, from many people.
 Here are a few people and initiatives that have inspired us:

 Salman Khan (Khan Academy): for his ability to teach in a very friendly, accessible way.
-His website puts a great emphasis on mentoring.
-His story is worth checking out too!
+His website emphasizes mentoring, and his story is worth checking out!
 Read One World Schoolhouse if you want to know more.

-Benjamin Bloom: a famous educational psychologist, who discovered that combining private mentoring and mastery learning gives impressive results on students success.
-His Bloom's 2 Sigma Problem is a famous education problem, that we're trying to solve here at OpenClassrooms.
+Benjamin Bloom: a famous educational psychologist who discovered that combining private mentoring and mastery increases student success.
+His Bloom's 2 Sigma Problem is a famous education problem we're trying to solve at OpenClassrooms.
 We've written an article about this on Class Central if you want to know more!

-Maria Montessori: she developed the famous educational approach a hundred years ago that took her name.
+Maria Montessori: who developed the famous educational approach a hundred years ago that is named after her.
 While directed at younger learners, her method emphasizes on student autonomy, responsibility, and learning by doing.

 Sudbury Valley School: a democratic school where teachers and students are equal.
-Students learn at their own pace in mixed age groups, and can learn the way they want as long as democracy in school is respected.
+Students learn the way they want at their own pace in mixed-age groups - as long as they respect school democracy.
 It looks a bit extreme to some people because it's very different from what we're used to, but it's worth looking into!

 We hope that you already have a better sense of what we think here at OpenClassrooms. 🙂

-We don't say that everything in schools is wrong (great stuff is happening everywhere): we just say that we can go further.
+We don't say that everything in schools is wrong (great stuff is happening everywhere): we just think we can go further.

 Here is how we imagine the education of the future at OpenClassrooms (and we're working hard to make this happen!):

 We like theory and practice.
-People need to learn by making mistakes just like children do.
-Yes, mistakes hurt, mistakes look wrong, but they are an essential part of learning.
+People learn by making mistakes, just like children.
+Yes, mistakes hurt and look wrong, but they are an essential part of learning.

 We like to start with a real project.
-Even if students don't know how to do the project, we think it's better to show them a real world situation firsthand.
-This is how they get a sense of context, which will drive up their motivation to learn the lessons they need.
+Even if students don't know what they're doing, we think it's better to show them a real-world situation.
+This is how they get a sense of context, which will motivate them to learn the lessons they need.

 We like human interaction.
 We allow and encourage communication between students and with dedicated mentors.
 We want people to share their experiences: this should be at the very heart of every educational experience.

-We like helping people land in a job (you already know that this is part of our vision!).
-This is one of education's core outcomes and we take this one very seriously, measuring our success by the number of students who land in a job, change career paths, etc. We focus heavily on teaching the skills people need for their future job.
+We like helping people land in a job (our vision!).
+This is one of education's core outcomes, and we take this very seriously and measure our success by the number of students who get a job, change career paths, etc. We focus heavily on teaching the skills people need for their future.